JuanMonLluch/JuanMonLluch/README.md

 ℹ️ I'm a programmer and an Indie-Game Developer

-📖 I'm currently cooperate on a multiplayer Steam game for 2022, Mannaz!
+📖 I'm currently work on severals personal projects

 💼 I'm looking for work in videogame industry or a stable projects like programmer